-Family Biotic Index (FBI): Our 2013 SHEP field sampling results produced a score of 6.8 for the Rice Creek 'Irondale' site.
-This score corresponds to a "Poor" rating on the Family Biotic Index stream health chart.
-This is consistent with the 6.8 FBI score in 2012; however, 2013 is only the second year data has been collected at this site, and as a result no trend analysis information is available.
+Family Biotic Index (FBI): SHEP field sampling results produced a score of 6.0 for the Rice Creek 'Irondale' site.
+This score corresponds to a "Fairly Poor" rating on the Family Biotic Index stream health chart.
+This is an improvement over the 6.8 FBI scores in 2012 and 2013.
+This is the third year that this site has been sampled.
+The samples have remained similar, though slight variations among family diversity and abundance exist.
+More individuals with lower tolerance to pollution were gathered in 2014, but additional sampling is required to establish a trend.

 Number of individuals: A large sample offers more confidence for a more reliable data set.
 SHEP protocol requires a minimum of 100 individual invertebrates to be picked and identified per sample.
-195 invertebrates were identified in this sample.
+254 invertebrates were identified in this sample.
 This sample size is good.

-Dominant Family: The dominant family was Chironomidae.
-Chironomidae dominated 46% of the sample, and has a tolerance value of 6 on a scale of 0-10 (the lower the tolerance value, the lower their tolerance to pollution).
+Dominant Family: The dominant family was Chironomidae (Midges).
+Chironomidae dominated 60% of the sample, and has a tolerance value of 6 on a scale of 0-10.
 They are a very abundant and diverse group of aquatic insects, and it is common for them to dominate samples (Guide to Aquatic Invertebrates of the Upper Midwest, R.W.
 Bouchard, Jr).
+They are predators and prey on mosquito larva, and use their tails for breathing.
+(Aquatic Entomology, McCafferty, W.P).

-Number of Families: In 2013, 13 families were identified in the sample.
-The same number of families was identified in 2012.
+Number of Families: 13 families were identified in the sample.
+The same number of families was identified in 2013 and 2012.
 In general, a more diverse sample suggests a healthier stream environment.

 EPT: Ephemeroptera-Plecoptera-Tricoptera (Mayfly-Stonefly-Caddisfly) are three Orders of invertebrates with low tolerance to pollution.
 The more of these families in a sample, the better.
 In healthy streams, more than 10-12 EPT families is considered good; in an urban area like the Rice Creek Watershed, 3-5 EPT families is considered good.
-Baetidae (mayfly), Caenidae (mayfly), and Hydropsychidae (caddisfly) are the most common EPT families found around the Twin Cities metro area.
-In 2013, 1 EPT family was identified in the sample and made up 1% of the sample.
+In 2014, 3 EPT families (Baetidaae (Mayflies), Caenidae (Mayflies) and Hydropsychidae (Caddisflies)) were identified in the sample.